slackapi/deno-slack-api/docs/triggers/trigger-generic-inputs.md

 # Trigger Generics

-When creating or updating a trigger at runtime, a Workflow definition can be passed into the `client.workflows.triggers.create` and `client.workflows.triggers.update` methods as a generic which will allow for typeahead/autocomplete of the input parameters based on the definition's inputs.
+When creating or updating a trigger, a Workflow definition can be passed into the `client.workflows.triggers.create` and `client.workflows.triggers.update` methods as a generic which will allow for typeahead/autocomplete of the input parameters based on the definition's inputs.

 ## Defining A Workflow